10 Expensive Wines With Their Affordable Alternatives

 Price: $34.99

 This Chardonnay is very similar to Cake bread.
-They both contain citrusy, fruity notes and are the perfect accompaniment to a seafood or poultry dish.
+They both contain citrusy, fruity notes and are the perfect wine pairing with a seafood or poultry dish.

 Find it here: Rolling Valley Napa Valley Chardonnay